 - Skin that feels cold and clammy

 - Weak pulse

 - Fingernails or lips that look blue

-There are some treatment options for people who have overdosed on OxyContin, but often it’s too late by the time it’s discovered.
-People frequently die from an OxyContin overdose, as is the case with other prescription opioids and heroin.
-Even when someone doesn’t die from an overdose on OxyContin, recovery is difficult.
+There are some treatment options for people who have overdosed on OxyContin, but overdoses can be fatal.
+Even when someone doesn’t die from an overdose on OxyContin, recovery is usually difficult.

 Following an overdose on OxyContin, people may have long-term complications that can include muscle damage, permanent brain damage or pneumonia.

 The best way to avoid an overdosing on OxyContin is only to take it exactly as prescribed by your doctor.
 If you have an addiction to OxyContin you should seek professional addiction treatment.
 At The Recovery Village, personalized treatment programs are used to address addiction and any co-occurring disorders.
 One call could save your life, call today.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.